 Tickets are free, but you need one.
 They're distributed electronically through local congregations; in the U.S. and Canada, ask your ward or branch leaders.
 No ticket?
 There's a standby line outside the Tabernacle beginning 90 minutes before each session — no guarantee, but standby seating regularly happens.

 Your ticket is also your bus and train fare.
 Here's the detail that makes the Utah Valley trip work: a Conference ticket doubles as a UTA pass for travel to and from the session.
-That means the smart route from Provo is the train — FrontRunner north from Provo Central Station to Salt Lake Central, then TRAX or a short ride to Temple Square — skipping downtown Salt Lake's Conference-weekend parking entirely.
-Allow a generous cushion; the trains and Temple Square crowds both swell on Conference weekends.
+On Saturday, that makes the train the smart route from Provo — FrontRunner north from Provo Central Station to Salt Lake Central, then TRAX to Temple Square — skipping downtown Salt Lake's Conference-weekend parking entirely.
+Allow a generous cushion; trains and Temple Square crowds both swell on Conference weekends.

 On the ground at Temple Square.
 Arrive early, travel light (Temple Square events have security screening and item guidelines — check the Church's event guidelines before you go), and plan for the plaza scene outside: crowds, choirs of the impromptu kind, and, yes, the occasional demonstrator at the perimeter, all part of the semiannual streetscape.